Juan Manuel Rivera

-Juan Manuel Rivera Rodríguez (born 7 May 1968) is a Mexican football manager, who is currently the interim manager of the Liga de Expansión MX club Alebrijes de Oaxaca.
+Juan Manuel Rivera Rodríguez (born 7 May 1968) is a Mexican football manager.
 He is a former professional footballer, who played as a midfielder.

 Playing career

 He began his career in Delfines de Abasolo.
 In 1996, he joined Toros Neza.

 Managerial career

 In 2020, he was named coach of Irapuato.
 From 2023 to 2024 he was part of the technical staff of Atlético Morelia and Malacateco, being a collaborator of Gabriel Pereyra.
 He also has been a regular part of the staff of Alebrijes de Oaxaca during his career.